thor314/obsidian-setup/Getting Started with Obsidian.md

 - [Quick Switcher++](obsidian://show-plugin?id=darlal-switcher-plus) - Replaces the Quick Switcher default plugin.
 The default command palette shows key-bindings, so the default is still preferred there.
 I bind Ctrl-S to `Symbol Mode` and Ctrl-L to `Related Items Mode`, and Ctrl-H to `Headers Mode`, and move `Search Replace` to Ctrl-R.
 - Sliding Panes (Andy Matuschak Mode) - Deprecated, but I want to highlight the `Toggle Stacked Tabs` command, which does the same.
 If you use many tabs, stacked tabs is an interesting UI; I'm still figuring out whether I like it.
 Documentation: [Stacked tabs - Obsidian Help](https://help.obsidian.md/User+interface/Stacked+tabs)..
 If you do like stacked tabs, try out Pane Relief, for more hotkeys for navigating tabs and panes and Cycle through Panes.
 - [Smarter Markdown Hotkeys](obsidian://show-plugin?id=obsidian-smarter-md-hotkeys) - Hotkeys to replace many toggle commands in Obsidian.
 Smarter Markdown Hotkeys assumes that if your cursor is on a word or part of a word, you mean to bold/italic/whatever the whole word, not put asterisks in the mi\*\*\*\*dle of the word like this.
 I bind many of these, replacing defaults where possible.
+- [Table of Contents](obsidian://show-plugin?id=obsidian-plugin-toc) and [Dynamic Table of Contents](obsidian://show-plugin?id=obsidian-dynamic-toc) - If you want a plaintext Table of Contents inserter, go for the former.
+If you'd prefer your ToC to update dynamically render with file contents (can't copy the contents of the rendered table), there's the latter.
+The former is buggier, and tends to number incorrectly, but are easy to replace with bullet points.
 - [Workspaces Plus](obsidian://show-plugin?id=workspaces-plus) - enhances the default Workspaces plugin with useful UI elements and hotkeys.
 Workspaces are a good candidate for leader keys.

 ### General high setup